MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 The package consists of the following classes:
 * *BRepAlgoAPI_Algo* -- the root class that provides the interface for algorithms.
 * *BRepAlgoAPI_BuilderAlgo* -- the class API level of General Fuse algorithm.
+* *BRepAlgoAPI_Splitter* -- the class API level of the Splitter algorithm.
 * *BRepAlgoAPI_BooleanOperation* -- the root class for the classes *BRepAlgoAPI_Fuse*. *BRepAlgoAPI_Common*, *BRepAlgoAPI_Cut* and *BRepAlgoAPI_Section*.
 * *BRepAlgoAPI_Fuse* -- the class provides Boolean fusion operation.
 * *BRepAlgoAPI_Common* -- the class provides Boolean common operation.
 * *BRepAlgoAPI_Cut* -- the class provides Boolean cut operation.
 * *BRepAlgoAPI_Section* -- the class provides Boolean section operation.

-@figure{/user_guides/boolean_operations/images/operations_image065.svg, "Diagram of BRepAlgoAPI package"}
+@figure{/user_guides/boolean_operations/images/operations_image065.png,"Diagram of BRepAlgoAPI package",420}

 The detailed description of the classes can be found in the corresponding .hxx files.
 The examples are below in this chapter.